hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 ---
-title: Benchmarking Jet with Different JDKs and GCs, Part 1
+title: Performance of Modern Java on Data-Heavy Workloads, Part 1
-description: Choosing the right JDK-GC combination is important.
+description: Results of extensive testing of Hazelcast Jet with various combinations of JDK version and GC
 ---

 The Java runtime has been evolving more rapidly in recent years and,